busmaster/homebus/tools/portserver/install_example/readme.txt

 used locally.
 ser2net maps /dev/hausbus0..4 to TCP ports 2000 ..
 2004 (see ser2net.conf)

-(1) copy portserver to /etc/init.d
-(2) copy ser2net.conf to /etc
+(1) copy portserver to /etc/init.d and set serial port to use into OPTS (2) copy ser2net.conf to /etc
 (3) copy portservergetdev.sh to /usr/bin
 (4) copy bin/portserver to /usr/bin